Discovering fabric types through the collection created by Nerida Hansen

 - It does not accumulate static electricity

-There you go, now you know more about Nerida and her beautiful collection that we are lucky to offer you in store.
+There you go, now you know more about Nerida and her beautiful collection that we are lucky to offer in store.

 The whole team is crazy about this beautiful collection, and you, which fabric catches your eye among these beauties?